FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/single_cooker_process_chain.md

 - A figure of the modelled process
 - The production plan
   - Table
-  - downloadable CSV file
+  - Downloadable CSV file
 - Load Profiles
+  - direct simulation output
+  - resampled to target frequency
-  - Table
+    - Data table
-  - downloadable CSV file
+    - Downloadable CSV file
 - Gantt chart of streams, process steps, sink and source
 - A carpet plot of the load profiles